mgrechukh/fonef/README.md

 Availability note
 ====================

 This tool depends on availability of http://manezhka.com.
-Your country authorities may block it sometimes, if so, i can't help.
+Your country authorities may block it sometimes, unfortunately I can't help if so happened.

 TODO